aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.progressmanagement/progresseventhandlerinfo/_index.md

 url: /python-net/aspose.imaging.progressmanagement/progresseventhandlerinfo/
 ---

-This class represents information about image load/save/export operations progress,<br/>            that can be used in external application to show conversion progress to end user
+**Summary:** This class represents information about image load/save/export operations progress,<br/>            that can be used in external application to show conversion progress to end user

 **Module:** [aspose.imaging.progressmanagement](/imaging/python-net/aspose.imaging.progressmanagement/)